-SaaS services offer as a one-to-many model means a single instance of the application by multiple users.
+SaaS services offered as a one-to-many model means multiple users a single instance of the application.

 • Less hardware required as SaaS

-The hosting of software is remote, so organizations do not need to invest in extra hardware.
+The software hosting is remote, so organizations do not need to invest in extra hardware.

 • Low maintenance required for SaaS

 SaaS removes the need for installation, set-up, and maintenance.
 The initial set-up cost for SaaS is less than the enterprise software.
-The price tag sets according to the usage of a parameter, such as the number of users using applications.
+The price tag is set according to the usage of a parameter, like the number of users using applications.
 So, SaaS does monitor and automatic updates.

 • Multidevice support

-Access to SaaS service from any devices such as desktops, phones, laptops makes it easy to use.
+Access to SaaS service from devices such as desktops, phones, and laptops makes it easy to use.

 • API integration: